 Consumables (cosmetics, food, etc.) cannot be consumed in Japan: they will be packaged with a seal that you must keep until your departure airport in Japan.
 Other products can be unpacked and used in Japan, but you must take them with you when you leave the country.

-Plastic bags are now chargeable, and you’ll usually be asked if you want one (unlike before, when they’d give them to you straight away without giving you time to refuse).
+Plastic bags are now charged, and you’ll usually be asked if you want one (unlike before, when they’d give them to you straight away without giving you time to refuse).
 Remember to bring a reusable bag or your backpack to avoid taking them.

 In clothing stores, shoes are removed before entering the booth.
 If you’re identified as a woman, you’ll be given a cap to put over your head to get through the clothes without putting make-up on.